UK seeks to reopen Irish deal in Brexit

 "We stand by Ireland.
 There is no majority to re-open or dilute the withdrawal agreement," Guy Verhofstadt, the EP's Brexit spokesman, said.

-Emmanuel Macron, the French president, had said the withdrawal treaty was "not renegotiable" even before the British vote.
+Emmanuel Macron, the French president, had said the withdrawal treaty was "not renegotiable" before the British vote.

-Germany's Europe minister, Michael Roth, also voiced scepticism that realistic backstop alternatives exist.
+Germany's Europe minister, Michael Roth, voiced scepticism that backstop alternatives exist.

 "Dear British friends, just a simple question: 'What do you want???'," he tweeted as May phoned Juncker on Tuesday evening.